Electroshock weapon: New Zealand

 A large-scale and generally well received trial by the New Zealand Police saw Taser devices presented almost 800 times and fired over 100 times, but firing was "ineffective" about a third of the time.
 The Taser device had been "unintentionally discharged" more often than they had been used properly in the line of duty.

 In October 2012, police said the TASER device had been "very successful in de-escalating dangerous and potentially life-threatening situations".
 Since their introduction, TASER CEWs had been presented 1320 times but only fired 212 times, resulting in 13 injuries.
 In July 2015, the Police Commissioner announced that TASER CEWs would be routinely carried by all police officers.

 Russia

-Stun guns and tasers are made in Russia can be purchased for self-defense without special permission, however, under the Federal Law No. 150 "On Weapons" of the Russian Federation it's illegal to import and subsequent sale of any foreign stun devices or tasers into the country.
+Stun guns and Tasers manufactured in Russia can be purchased for self-defense without special permission, however, under the Federal Law No. 150 "On Weapons" of the Russian Federation it's illegal to import and subsequent sale of any foreign stun devices or Tasers into the country.
 The ban has been in place since the first version of the law was approved in 1996.